HaojiaWu/CellScopes.jl/README.md

 ```
 ## 2. Tutorials

-In the current verison, ```CellScopes.jl``` can analyze dataset generated from scRNA-seq, 10X visium and 10x Cartana (Xenium).
+In the current verison, ```CellScopes.jl``` can analyze dataset generated from scRNA-seq, 10X Visium and 10x Cartana (Xenium).
 The following tutorial guide you through using ```CellScopes.jl``` to analyze the Cartana data.
 For scRNA-seq and Visium, please refer to the tutorials below:
-scRNA-seq (PBMC 3K and MCA 400K cells):
+scRNA-seq (PBMC 3K and MCA 400K cells): https://github.com/HaojiaWu/CellScopes.jl/tree/main/visium
 10x Visium: